 States used to have a variety of ever-changing regulations about what did or didn’t constitute a reason for terminating an insurance producer license.
 To address this, when the National Association of Insurance Commissioners (NAIC) issued its Producer Licensing Model Act in 2005, Section 12 specifically set out to give states a somewhat standardized way of approaching license termination.

 Only 10 states and three territories have not adopted the NAIC Producer Licensing Model Act in some fashion, so while you should be sure to understand the particular and unique regulations that apply to you and your associated agents in all states of operation, this should give you some broad strokes of the rules that apply in most of the country.

+An agent’s license can be suspended or revoked by a state insurance commissioner or a court judge.
 Section 12 of the NAIC’s Producer Licensing Model Act lays out 14 reasons a state’s insurance commissioner “may place on probation, suspend, revoke or refuse to issue or renew an insurance producer’s license or may levy a civil penalty…or any combination of actions.”

 Read through the following – generally, the guidelines are self-explanatory, but we’ll call out a few that stand out:

 Most of the rules in the Producer Licensing Model Act cover the basics – don’t lie, cheat, or steal, don’t coerce or confuse, don’t get in trouble in one state and then just try to move, etc. However, a few bear extra scrutiny.